-CO2= P (people) x S (services per person) x E (energy per service) x C (CO2 per unit energy).
-This equation is probably not new to you.
-But what is really behind it?
+CO2= P (people) x S (services per person) x E (energy per service) x C (CO2 per unit of energy).
+This equation is probably nothing new to you.
+But what does it really mean?

-Let’s have a look at the first two data of the equation, People and Services: the current world population of 7.6 billion is expected to reach 8.6 billion in 2030, 9.8 billion in 2050, and 11.2 billion in 2100, according to a new United Nations report.
-If we sum up the higher life expectancy, and the improved quality of life in emerging countries such as India, China, and Brazil, the increase in energy demand is ineluctable.
-In other words, with People and Services increasing, we can expect CO2 emissions to follow the curb (source UN).
+Let’s look at the first two data points in the equation, people and services: the current world population of 7.6 billion is expected to reach 8.6 billion in 2030, 9.8 billion in 2050 and 11.2 billion in 2100, according to a recent United Nations report.
+Combined with longer life expectancy and improved quality of life in emerging economies such as India, China and Brazil, the increase in energy demand is inevitable.
+In other words, as people and services increase, we can expect CO2 emissions to follow (source UN).

 How can we prevent such a scenario?

-In order to prevent such a catastrophic scenario, we can still act on the two other elements of the equation: energy and emissions.
-Today, still more than 90% of our energy is supplied by fossil fuels.
-This means, our energy supply generates CO2 emissions.
-What is more, it is known that more than 30% of energy is wasted due to inefficient usage (mainly in buildings and industrial sectors).
+To avoid such a catastrophic scenario, we can still act on the other two elements of the equation: energy and emissions.
+Today, more than 90% of our energy comes from fossil fuels.
+This means that our energy supply generates CO2 emissions.
+In addition, it is known that more than 30% of energy is wasted through inefficient use (mainly in buildings and industry).

 In response, a number of legislative instruments have been introduced.
-The new EU regulatory framework (the new Energy Performance of Buildings Directive, the Energy Efficiency Directive, and the Renewable energy directive) intends to improve the situation with a comprehensive approach.
-It sets targets related to the two last elements of the equation, Energy per service and CO2 per unit of energy produced:
+The new EU legislative framework (the new Energy Performance of Buildings Directive, the Energy Efficiency Directive and the Renewable Energy Directive) aims to improve the situation through a comprehensive approach.
+It sets targets for the last two elements of the equation, energy per service and CO2 per unit of energy produced:

-Among the measures foreseen in the EPBD, we find two particularly interesting to us :
+Among the measures foreseen in the EPBD, we find two particularly interesting:

-- Smart technologies will be further promoted, for instance through requirements on the installation of building automation and control systems and on devices that regulate temperature at room level
+Smart technologies will be further promoted, e.g. through requirements for the installation of building automation and control systems and devices for room-level temperature control.

-- E-mobility will be supported by introducing minimum requirements for car parks over a certain size and other minimum infrastructure for smaller buildings (in the case of e-mobility, a system that monitors the charging of EVs together with the energy consumption and production of buildings brings added-value
+Electromobility will be supported by introducing minimum requirements for car parks above a certain size and other minimum infrastructure for smaller buildings (in the case of electromobility, a system that monitors the charging of electric vehicles together with the energy consumption and production of buildings brings added value).

-With this framework, Europe will be equipped to complete the clean energy transition and meet the goals set by the Paris Agreement.
+With this framework in place, Europe will be better equipped to complete the clean energy transition and meet the targets set by the Paris Agreement.

 Are such measures really efficient?

-YES!
+THEY ARE!
 Official statistics show it.
-Electricity demand has increased by around 70% since 2000, and in 2017, global electricity demand increased by a further 3%.
-Yet while global demand growth has been strong, there are major disparities across regions.
-In recent years, electricity demand in advanced economies has begun to flatten or in some cases decline.
+Since 2000, electricity demand has increased by around 70%, and in 2017, global electricity demand increased by a further 3%.
+But while global demand growth has been strong, there are big differences between regions.
+In recent years, electricity demand in advanced economies has started to level off, or in some cases decline.

-There has been a range of new sources of electricity demand growth in advanced economies, including digitalization and the electrification of heat and mobility.
+There are a number of new sources of electricity demand growth in advanced economies, including digitalisation and the electrification of heating and mobility.
 Energy savings from energy efficiency measures have outpaced this growth.
-Energy efficiency measures adopted since 2000 saved around 20% of overall current electricity use.
+Energy efficiency measures adopted since 2000 have saved around 20% of total current electricity consumption.

-Over 40% of the slowdown in electricity demand was attributable to energy efficiency in the industry.
-In the absence of energy efficiency improvements, electricity demand in advanced economies would have grown at 1.6% per year since 2010, instead of 0.3%.
+More than 40% of the decline in electricity demand is due to energy efficiency in industry.
+Without energy efficiency improvements, electricity demand in advanced economies would have grown by 1.6% per year since 2010, instead of 0.3%.

-When we look to the future, the pace of electrification is going to take off in advanced economies.
-Nevertheless, electricity demand growth is foreseen to stagnate in the scenario new policies are applied.
-In conclusion, we can say that improvements in energy efficiency continue to act as a brake on increasing demand.
-And it is the only way to counterbalance the increasing dependency on energy.
+Looking ahead, the pace of electrification in advanced economies will accelerate.
+However, in the New Policies Scenario, electricity demand growth is projected to stagnate.
+In conclusion, energy efficiency improvements will continue to act as a brake on demand growth.
+And it is the only way to counterbalance growing energy dependence.